Boys Like Girls (album)

 Boys Like Girls is the debut studio album by American rock band Boys Like Girls.
 It was released on August 22, 2006, by Columbia Records and Red Ink.
-The album garnered a mixed reception from critics.
+The album received mixed reviews from critics.
 Boys Like Girls reached number 55 on the Billboard 200 and spawned three singles: "Hero/Heroine", "The Great Escape" and "Thunder".
 To promote the record, the band toured across North America and the UK as support for various pop-punk acts, with appearances at music festivals and amusement parks.

 Background

 Boys Like Girls formed in late 2005 when vocalist/guitarist Martin Johnson, previously of the band IDK, wrote a few songs that he wished to record.
-He subsequently brought in bassist Bryan Donahue and drummer John Keefe, both of whom Johnson had played within local acts Lancaster and The Bends.
+He subsequently brought in bassist Bryan Donahue and drummer John Keefe, both of whom Johnson had played with in local acts Lancaster and The Bends.
 Keefe, in turn, recruited guitarist Paul DiGiovanni.
 They posted a handful of demos online, and by the end of the year, were attracting a following and noticed by booking agent Matt Galle and producer Matt Squire, both of whom wanted to work with the band.
 In February and March 2006, the band supported A Thorn for Every Heart on their US tour.
 Following its conclusion, the band went to record their debut album with Squire.
 He acted as the producer, engineer; he mixed every track except "The Great Escape" and "On Top of the World", which were mixed by Tom Lord-Alge with assistance from Femio Hernandez at South Beach Studios.
 George Marino mastered the album at Sterling Sound in New York.

-Composition
+Music and lyrics

+The album explores lyrical themes such as romance.
 According to a lyric feature written by the album's principal songwriter, Martin Johnson, the lyrical content of the songs is semi-autobiographical.

 Our self-titled debut goes through a series of events throughout the tracklisting, representing the last two years of my life.
 Though the songs weren't composed with that in mind, once they were all recorded it became apparent that there was a story of love, loss, youth, and angst for the future that was waiting to be told.
 The songs go from optimistic songs and love songs to loss and breakup songs, ending back with "Holiday", which starts the sequence over and symbolizes moving on and cycles in everyone's life.

 While, as the title might suggest, songs about boys liking girls clearly prevail on the album, Johnson occasionally touched upon themes such as his mother's battle with cancer, leaving home, and promiscuous adolescents.
 Concerning the latter, he discussed the motivation behind the song "Dance Hall Drug":

 So many kids are growing up too fast.
 13-year olds are giving each other hand jobs in the back of the bus, 14-year olds are already drinking and partying, and kids spend more time worried about growing up and being cool than they do actually growing up and being a kid.

 The song "On Top of the World" is about Johnson's late mother.